GamerNoTitle/MCDR-Mirror-Server/README.md

 `world` Your world folder(s), the Vanilla server only has the "world" folder but others like spigot has three.
 Just fill it with your folder(s).
 The example can be like this -> ["world","world_nether","..."]

 `command` The start command for your mirror server

+`delay` what time will the cold sync wait before turn off the server

 `remote: enable` rcon related settings, true to enable it